Bowmont Park: Dale Hodges Park

-Dale Hodges Park, formerly known as the East Bowmont Natural Environment Park (NEP), was renamed on April 5, 2017 by Calgary's City Council, to recognize Calgary’s longest-serving member of council."
+Dale Hodges Park, formerly known as the East Bowmont Natural Environment Park (NEP), was renamed on April 5, 2017 by Calgary's City Council, to recognize Calgary's longest-serving member of council."

 The park was expanded in 2010 to include East Bowmont when the City of Calgary acquired the Klippert gravel pit, a former gravel-mining pit which was run by Klippert for sixty years, at the east end of Bowmont Park.
-Prior to its expansion and transformation, in 2010, The Calgary Herald described it as "one of Calgary’s biggest, prettiest and possibly least-known parks—a destination currently undergoing big changes itself.
-In an 2010 interview with the Herald, natural area management lead with the City of Calgary parks department, Chris Manderson, described how they created two "new wet ponds" which were educational and functional—the wet ponds "protect the Bow River by incorporating green stormwater treatment".
+Prior to its expansion and transformation, in 2010, The Calgary Herald described it as "one of Calgary's biggest, prettiest and possibly least-known parks—a destination currently undergoing big changes itself.
+In a 2010 interview with the Herald, natural area management lead with the City of Calgary parks department, Chris Manderson, described how they created two "new wet ponds" which were educational and functional—the wet ponds "protect the Bow River by incorporating green stormwater treatment".
 In 2010, AECOM completed a scoping study.

 Alongside the ecological restoration, one of the main focuses of the project was stormwater treatment before entering the Bow River.
 The design includes a Nautilus Pond, a polishing marsh, a wet meadow, a stream, outfall, a dry stream, riparian areas, and a lookout mound.
 The stormwater enters Dale Hodges Park through the Nautilus Pond which is located at the west of the Park.
 Large sediment particles are removed in the Pond draining system and the water moves slowly through polishing marsh area where wetland plants remove finer particles.
 A surface stream carries water from the Pond to the marsh.
 The stream also collects the wet meadow stormwater and "conveys it to the outfall".
 The lookout knoll is encircled by the marsh with sedge and willows growing nearby.The design for the "sculpted polishing marshes and wet meadows" created by Sans façon, O2 and S2S were inspired by anabranches.
 "An anabranch or meander scroll is a section of a river or stream that diverts from the main channel or stem of the watercourse and rejoins the main stem downstream.
 Local anabranches can be the result of small islands in the watercourse.
 In larger anabranches, the flow can diverge for a distance of several kilometers before rejoining the main channel."
 The 2012 and 2014 reports by O2 Planning + Design Inc noted that the contaminated soil from the gravel pit would be treated with phytoremediation.